-Inside this FREE digital issue you’ll find the people, products, and events that make the aisles of Quilt Market so exciting!
+Download this FREE digital issue today to find the people, products, and events that make the aisles of Quilt Market so exciting!

 From the Editor